Nunraw: Nunraw

 The Hepburns were still in possession in the 18th century.
-On 23 December 1735 the Garvald Kirk Session elected Francis Hepburn of Nunraw as an Elder, and as Deacon, for the united parishes of Garvald & Bara,(NAS).
-He was dead by 15 January 1747 when a Sasine registered on that date referred to "Christian Anderson, relict of Francis Hepburn of Nunraw" (NAS:RS27/132/279).
-Of their known children are two sons, Patrick and Francis.
+On 23 December 1735, the Garvald Kirk Session elected Francis Hepburn of Nunraw as an Elder, and as Deacon, for the united parishes of Garvald & Bara,(NAS).
+He was dead by 15 January 1747, when a Sasine registered on that date referred to "Christian Anderson, relict of Francis Hepburn of Nunraw" (NAS:RS27/132/279).
+Of their known children, two are sons, Patrick and Francis.

 Nunraw House

-Colin McWilliam states that today's baronial mansion at Nunraw, built in 1860 in a castellated deep red sandstone, "incorporates the Hepburns' 16th-century tower house" although it would appear that the tower almost certainly dates from much earlier.
+Colin McWilliam states that today's baronial mansion at Nunraw, built in 1860, in a castellated deep red sandstone, "incorporates the Hepburns' 16th-century tower house" although it would appear that the tower almost certainly dates from much earlier.
 Martine states that the fortalice was originally connected with the monastery at Haddington and cites Keith's Scottish History.
 The possession by the Lauder of The Bass family has already been noted.
 The old building consisted of a long block running east to west, with two square towers to the north-east and south-west, and round stair-turrets in the two north-west angles.
 Only the north-east tower is externally unaltered.
 There also remain vaulted cellars to the two turnpike staircases.
 Robert Hay carried out alterations and additions between 1860 and 1864 which were decidedly antiquarian in intent, and with a zeal for a kind of authenticity.
-During the alterations in 1864 to the first floor room at the east end of the main block a tempera-painted board-and-joist ceiling was discovered.
+During the alterations in 1864 to the first floor room at the east end of the main block, a tempera-painted board-and-joist ceiling was discovered.
 It bears the joint monogram of Patrick Hepburn and Helen Cockburn (see above).
-After 1880 Walter Wingate Gray installed much oak panelling, and also made the painted room into a chapel.
+After 1880, Walter Wingate Gray installed much oak panelling, and also made the painted room into a chapel.
 Mr. Wingate Gray was still in possession of the estate in 1890, and is buried with his wife Mary Stephenson J.P. in the grounds.